sirech/talk-lean-functional-kotlin-backends/presentation.md

 ???

-make it clearer that it is a big ecosystem
+TODO: make it clearer that it is a big ecosystem (big german corp building, cloud inside it)

 ---